Author: Zaloga, Steven

 Size: 8vo - over 7¾" - 9¾" tall

-Description: New book, 48 pages, NVG134.
+New book, 48 pages, NVG134.
 The Russian SA-2, nicknamed 'Red SAM' is history's dominant antiaircraft missile.
 In 1960 it famously downed Gary Powers’ U-2 spyplane, and two years later it was one of the missiles deployed during the Cuban Missile Crisis, which almost sparked a nuclear showdown between America and the USSR.
 The SA-2 was also deployed in Vietnam, North Korea, Egypt, and even the Gulf War.
 Using photographs, color artwork, and rare accounts from the weapon’s designers, Steven J Zaloga examines the missile’s development, linking this to its massive impact on Cold War air campaigns, and investigates the design changes that have helped the SA-2 stand the test of time.
 Contents: SAM Origins; The Spyplane Menace; Operation Anadyr: the Cuban Missile Crisis; Deep Modernization; The Flying Telephone Pole in Vietnam; Operation Kavkaz: S-75 in the 1967-73 Middle East Wars; Foreign Guidelines; Final Refinements; Further Reading; Color Plate Commentary; Index.